 BeerSelfie: Please introduce yourself, and how you find yourself a part of the Craft Beer community.

 Derek Gallanosa: Hello!
 My name is Derek Gallanosa and I’m the Head Brewer of Moksa Brewing Co.
 I also handle our membership, outside events, sales, and marketing including social media.
-As far as being a part of the craft beer community, not only am I a producer of beer but on my time off you’ll sometimes finding me trying other people’s brews at either another brewery or local beer bar.
+As far as being a part of the craft beer community, not only am I a producer of beer but on my time off you’ll sometimes find me trying other people’s brews at either another brewery or a local beer bar.
 I also contribute through education.
 Recently I taught Craft Beer Marketing classes at San Diego State University, the California Craft Beer Association’s yearly Summit, and soon at UC Davis.

 BeerSelfie: Wow – you’re doing, well, everything!
 Those are a lot of skills and abilities to be able to bring to bear – how did your journey into craft beer get started?